Bureaucracy Without Borders

 Specifically, from a sociological point of view, how do you define bureaucracy?

-Max Weber is the sociologist who developed this concept the most, after Marx (and contrary to what is often considered, in his continuity rather than as a break).
+Max Weber is the sociologist who developed this concept the most, after Marx.
 For Weber, bureaucratization is a process of rationalization, characterized by the division of labor, specialization and technical training, and assessment by impartial procedures.
 It expresses and reflects a need for calculability and predictability specific to industry and adopted by capitalism in increasingly formal and rigorous terms.

 Is this phenomenon visible at all levels of society?